AndrewDTR/amoses.dev/src/pages/blog/people-counter.md

 ## &#8220;Is the UPL open right now?&#8221;

 I'm sure that any UPL member can testify the horror of arriving to the lab to see a closed door.
-If you live anywhere off campus, the arduous trek
+If you live anywhere off campus, it's heartbreaking to see your arduous trek to the CS building result in failure.

+There's no doubt that as far back as IRC, members of the UPL messaged each other asking if the lab was open.
+With the advent of mobile phones, it's gotten easier to bother your friends--who may not even be in the room!

+Well, myself, in collaboration with other UPL members, decided to fix this issue in, perhaps, the most CS-student-esque way possible: an automated system to identify the exact number of people in the lab.